■ Safety of care:

 Reasonable accommodation does not mean having to say yes in every circumstance.
 Human rights legislation only requires accommodation in so far as it does not cause undue hardship.
 What constitutes undue hardship will depend on the circumstances.
 You may need to forward some requests to your hospital or clinic’s management, depending on the requirements.

 A request that may be reasonably accommodated if made in advance may not necessarily be reasonable in an emergent situation.
-For example, it may be possible to provide sign language interpretive services for a hearing impaired patient who requests this in advance.
+For example, it may be possible to provide a female obstetrician for a pregnant patient who requests this in advance.
 However, it may not be possible to fulfil the same request if it is made in an emergency department.

 - Accommodation does not always mean saying “yes” to the request in its original form

 Sometimes it may not seem possible to accommodate a request.
 For example, requests involving the indoor ceremonial use of fire or smoke may have to be denied based on safety.
 However, it may be possible to accommodate the request in some other way.
 For example, you could ask the patient if he or she would consider having the ceremony outdoors.
 Accommodation can sometimes mean finding a compromise that satisfies the core of the patient’s request while still being reasonable based on the practice setting and resources.